Kaiede/Bedrockifier/README.md

 ### Credits

 This was built in part by understanding how itzg/mc-backup works for Java, and is offered under similar license: https://github.com/itzg/docker-mc-backup

+Older source history for the docker container can be found at https://github.com/Kaiede/docker-minecraft-bedrock-backup